Disney California Adventure: Major redesign and expansion

+Subsequent updates

+In 2015, the Condor Flats area of the park was re-themed into Grizzly Peak Airfield and was incorporated into the Grizzly Peak area.
+The Twilight Zone Tower of Terror closed in January 2017 and was replaced with Guardians of the Galaxy – Mission: Breakout!, which opened in summer of the same year.
+Pixar Pier, a re-theme of Paradise Pier, debuted in June 2018, with the area that includes Silly Symphony Swings, Jumpin' Jellyfish, Goofy's Sky School, Golden Zephyr and The Little Mermaid: Ariel's Undersea Adventure becoming Paradise Gardens Park.
+In September 2018, A Bug's Land was removed to make room for Avengers Campus.
+In addition, Jessie's Critter Carousel (a re-theme of King Triton's Carousel of the Sea) officially opened in Pixar Pier in April 2019, and A Bug's Land spinner ride Flik's Flyers was re-themed into Inside Out Emotional Whirlwind and relocated to Pixar Pier later that year at the former site of Maliboomer.
+Avengers Campus opened in 2021, with the adjacent Guardians of the Galaxy – Mission: Breakout! then becoming part of it.
+San Fransokyo Square, a re-theme of the Pacific Wharf area, debuted in late August 2023.

-COVID-19 pandemic closures, partial and full reopening
+COVID-19 pandemic closure in 2020, partial and full reopening in 2021

-Disney California Adventure, along with Disneyland, was closed indefinitely starting on March 14, 2020, in response to the COVID-19 pandemic.
-The park was scheduled to reopen alongside Disneyland on July 17, but due to rising cases in California, both parks remained closed.
+Disney California Adventure, along with the rest of the Disneyland Resort, was closed indefinitely starting on March 14, 2020, in response to the COVID-19 pandemic.
+The park was scheduled to reopen alongside Disneyland Park on July 17, but due to rising cases in California, both parks remained closed.
 In October 2020, it was announced that Buena Vista Street would open as an expansion of the Downtown Disney District.
 This expansion would allow for additional shops and dining options for visitors to the Disneyland Resort, while the parks remained closed under State guidelines.
-In February 2021, Disney California Adventure announced there would be a limited-capacity ticketed event called “A Touch of Disney”, which would allow Disney fans to shop at stores and enjoy eateries around the park from March 18 through April 19, 2021.
+In February 2021, Disney California Adventure announced there would be a limited-capacity ticketed event called "A Touch of Disney", which would allow Disney fans to shop and eat around the park from March 18 through April 19, 2021.
 On March 5, 2021, it was announced by the California Department of Public Health that Disney California Adventure was allowed to reopen with capacity restrictions beginning April 1, 2021.
-Disney CEO Bob Chapek then announced the following week that the company planned on officially reopening the park in late April 2021.
+Then-Disney CEO Bob Chapek then announced the following week that the company planned on officially reopening the park in late April 2021.
 On March 17, 2021, Disney Parks, Experiences and Products announced that both Disney California Adventure and Disneyland would officially reopen on April 30, 2021, with limited capacity and social distancing and mask guidelines in effect.
 Mask policies were relaxed at the Disneyland Resort in the summer of 2021, but ultimately were reinstated for indoor shops and attractions in July in response to the Delta variant.
 In February 2022, face masks were made optional for guests who are fully vaccinated.